HS remission: Bacteriophage therapy & Intermittent fasting

 When it comes to a condition like HS, remission is something one dreams of.
 Patients rarely look so far as asking for a cure, but simply finding ways to cope with the symptoms is seen as a blessing.
 Every little bit that helps ease the pain, discomfort and allows HS patients to experience that ordinary type of life is something each patient hopes every day will bring.
 Such days are counted and each HS patient wishes for those normal boring days to extend to as many days as possible.
 That is remission for a patient with Hidradenitis suppurativa.
 That is my HS remission.
 To get as many ordinary, boring and normal days as possible.

-Today, my HS is remission and I am up keeping my 8 hours Intermittent fasting routine.
-I am taking the remaining phages I have whenever I have a flare and also applying phages directly onto the HS flares.
+Today, my HS is in remission and I am keeping up my 8-hour Intermittent fasting routine.
+I don’t know how long this state may last, but I am taking the remaining phages I have whenever I have a flare and also applying phages directly onto the HS flares.
 The inflammations barely ever open, so I found that steaming the skin and allowing the pores to open and then applying the bandage with the phages, helps increase the chances of the phages getting to the infection site.
 However, since my Hidradenitis suppurativa is stage 3 and I have deeper interconnected tunnels, in some cases no amount of steam will help the bacteriophages to get to the location.

 My plans are now to finally get to the Eliava phage centre and run all the proper tests and determine what is the current dominating bacteria in my inflammations.
 The general bacteriophage treatment has done more than any other treatment I have tried.
 Phage treatment coupled together with Intermittent fasting helped me not only regain some control but more importantly, they have helped me understand my body better.
 The next step is to get all the proper workup done and to continue my journey exploring bacteriophages and helping my body get back on track.